 The Fisheries Act 1994

-Queensland waterways spatial data layer
+Queensland waterways mapping

-Queensland waterways for waterway barrier works, helps define the limits of waterways for the purpose of managing impacts of waterway barriers on fish passage.
+Queensland waterways for waterway barrier works mapping, helps users identify waterways for the purpose of avoiding or managing impacts of waterway barriers on fish passage.

-The ArcGIS data layer “Queensland Waterways for Waterway Barrier Works”, has been developed to help define the limits of waterways for the purpose of managing impacts to fish passage from waterway barriers.
+The mapping was developed to help define the limits of waterways for the purpose of managing impacts of waterway barriers on fish passage.

 Physical and hydrological attributes of a waterway

-The attributes that define a waterway must have at least one of the following:
+A waterway must have at least one of the following:

-- 1. Defined bed and banks
+- Defined bed and banks

-- 3. Flow adequacy
+- Flow adequacy

 The flow needs to be sufficient to sustain basic ecological processes and habitats, and to maintain biodiversity within or across the feature.
-The adequacy of the flow depends on the ecological function of the channel e.g. waterways that connect to fish habitat like a wetland or waterhole may only need infrequent and short-duration flows to provide connectivity for fish.
+The adequacy of the flow depends on the ecological function of the channel e.g. some waterways that connect to fish habitat like a wetland or waterhole may only need infrequent and short-duration flows to provide connectivity for fish.

-- 4. Fish habitat at, or upstream of, the site
+- Fish habitat at, or upstream of, the site